 The Damping Specialists

 Now, look at something like a Fizik Vento Argo Adaptive.
 It shares the modern short-nose shape but uses a 3D-printed carbon beam for targeted flex.
 The feel is often firmer, more connected.
-The choice here leans toward maintaining a efficient, responsive platform while just taking the sharp edge off the buzz.
+The choice here leans toward maintaining an efficient, responsive platform while just taking the sharp edge off the buzz.
 It's a different compromise.

 And never forget the rails—the unsung heroes.
 Choosing titanium over carbon is a classic gravel move.
 You accept a few extra grams for that innate, springy flex that carbon lacks, buying yourself a significant dose of vibration damping right at the connection point.